 The Callaway Epic Max driver is available in three different marked lofts (9, 10.5, and 12 degrees).
 All of which, thanks to the OptiFit hosel, are adjustable -1/+2 degrees.
 This broadens the range of golfers suited for this club, and gives you endless possibilities for shot shape without swing thought.

-Here’s a good read on which driver lofts you should consider if you’re not sure.
+Here’s some good info on which driver lofts you should consider if you’re not sure.